02 Jun 2025

 What is Carbon Market?

 Carbon market is a system where buyers and sellers come together to buy or sell carbon credits.
-Carbon Market is divided into two categories:
+Carbon Markets are of type types:

 Compliance Carbon Market